Planted aquariums need the proper LED lighting or they won’t grow—or they may reach a certain stage and stop.

 Even after figuring out how much light you need, choosing a light that matches those needs can be challenging.
-There are many options available on the market.
-Narrowing it down to just one can be nearly impossible!
+There are many options available on the market and narrowing it down to just one can be extremely difficult.

 Luckily, we’re here to help you accomplish both tasks.
 We’ll start with some reviews of the top LED lighting kits on the market.
 Then, we’ll help you choose which lighting options are best for your aquarium.

 A Quick Comparison of Our Favorites

 The 10 Best Aquarium LED Lighting

 1. Current USA Satellite Freshwater Aquarium LED Light – Best Overall

 Out of all the options on the market, the Current USA Satellite Freshwater Aquarium LED Light is easily the best overall aquarium LED light.